ohcnetwork/docs/docs/contributing.md

 ## How to Contribute
 1. **Find an Issue**:
    - Browse issues on [care](https://github.com/coronasafe/care/issues) and [care_fe](https://github.com/coronasafe/care_fe/issues).
-   - Look for issues labeled `good-first-issue`.
+   - Look for issues labeled `good first issue`.

 2. **Claim the Issue**:
    - Comment on the issue explaining your approach and request to assign it to you.